samwanyua/Amazon-UK-Products-EDA-ML-Project/README.md

 - Identification of null values and their implications.
 - Exploration of relationships between product features and ratings.
-- Trend analysis of product categories and sales performance.
+- Trend analysis of product categories and sales performance

 ## Machine Learning Models